 Warning: This page contains disturbing imagery and violent lyrics

-Objectification of women is a large part of relationship abuse/rape culture and has serious consequences.
-When a person sees his partner as an object, he is more likely to see her as a personal possession rather than an individual.
-Objectification also makes it harder to empathize with women who have experienced abuse or sexual violence.
-As long as women are seen as objects, they will continue to be seen as objects to beat and rape in our society.
+Objectification of womxn is a large part of relationship abuse/rape culture and has serious consequences.
+When people see their partners as objects, they are more likely to see them as a personal possession rather than an individual.
 People do not beat or rape “humans”; they beat or rape “objects.”
-Women are still portrayed as objects in the media and seen as objects in mainstream society.
-Objectification of women and sexualization of violence occurs in advertisements, music videos, video games, movies, pornography, and in various interactions (sexist language, catcalling, etc).
+As long as womxn are seen as objects, they will continue to be seen as “things” to beat and rape in our society.
+Womxn are still portrayed as objects in the media and seen as objects in mainstream society.
+Objectification of womxn and sexualization of violence occurs in advertisements, music videos, video games, movies, pornography, and in various interactions (sexist language, catcalling, etc).
 The examples below portray women as sexually available, submissive, interchangeable with other women, while men are displayed as aggressive, dominant, and violent.
-These sorts of examples are everywhere, and they send a message that women are objects for men to act upon violently and sexually.
+These sorts of examples are everywhere, and they send a message that womxn are objects for men to act upon violently and sexually.
+In addition, objectification also makes it harder to empathize with womxn who have experienced abuse or sexual violence.

 Street harassment is not a compliment.
-It degrades and objectifies women, stemming from the concept that women exist to please men and that men are entitled to women’s bodies.
+It degrades and objectifies womxn, stemming from the concept that womxn exist to please men and that men are entitled to their bodies.
 Click here for an informative graphic on how sexual harassment plays into the big picture.

 Robin Thicke’s Blurred Lines has been called a “rape anthem,” and rightly so.
 This song mocks consent and sends a message that “no matter what you say or do, I have decided that you want to have sex with me.”

-Misogyny, or the hatred and distrust towards all women, can be the driving factor for objectification, victim blaming, and sexism in general, but our culture also accepts blatantly misogynistic messages that contribute to rape and abuse of women.
-Misogynistic lyrics, images, and discourse are everywhere, and until misogyny is eliminated from our culture, sexual assault and dating violence will continue to occur.
+Both misogyny, hatred and distrust towards all women, and sexism can be driving factors for objectification, victim blaming, sexism, and transphobia in general, but our culture also accepts blatantly misogynistic messages that contribute to rape and abuse of womxn.
+Rape culture includes behaviors and attitudes that are fueled by trans-misogyny, which refers to the hatred of trans women.
+Misogynistic and sexist lyrics, images, and discourse are everywhere, and until misogyny and cissexism are eliminated from our culture, sexual assault and dating violence will continue to occur.

 In May of 2014, Elliot Rogers went on a shooting rampage in Santa Barbara, in an attempt to kill sorority women, killing seven people including himself.
 Here is an excerpt from his journal: